SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-products-from-excel.md

 6. Browse to the required Excel spreadsheet and click **Open**.
 The **File name** field shows the position and name of the file you have selected.

 7. Click **Save**.
-The data from the spreadsheet will be displayed in the table and the name of the import file will be shown at the bottom.
+The data from the spreadsheet wis displayed in the table and the name of the import file is shown at the bottom.

 > [!NOTE]
 > At this stage, products from Excel have not yet been imported into the SuperOffice database.
 SuperOffice will only upload the product list from the spreadsheet, so that you can specify the import settings.